Photorefractive Keratectomy (PRK)

 - Normal ocular health

-- Not pregnant at time of surgery
+- Not pregnant or breastfeeding at time of surgery

 - Realistic expectations of final results